gifale95/RNC/README.md

 # In silico discovery of representational relationships across visual cortex

 Here we provide the code to reproduce all results from the paper:</br>
-"[In silico discovery of representational relationships across visual cortex][paper_doi]".</br>
+"[In silico discovery of representational relationships across visual cortex][paper_doi]"</br>
 Alessandro T. Gifford, Maya A. Jastrzębowska, Johannes J.D.
-Singer, Radoslaw M. Cichy
+Singer, Radoslaw M. Cichy</br>
+_Nature Human Behavior_, 2025